Yelp/paasta/docs/source/autoscaling.rst

   :setpoint: the target utilization the controller aims for.
 Defaults to 0.8 (80%).
   :threshold: the amount by which the setpoint must be exceeded in either direction before autoscaling is triggered.
 Defaults to 0.1 (10%).
-  :delay: the number of seconds the decision policy must wait before fetching new data.
-Defaults to 600.
 :bespoke:
   Allows a service author to implement their own autoscaling.

-Note that while all decision policies allow you to specify a ``delay``, services are only autoscaled once every 300 seconds so setting a lower delay will have no effect.

 How to create a custom autoscaling method
 -----------------------------------------